Leaders, it’s time to budget for 2021 and today I’m here to say: Don’t cut your professional development budget!

 Subscribe to the Hot Mess Hotline now and never miss another episode, including quick tips, webinars, and in-depth interviews with leaders who have landed in a hot mess (and how they overcame it).

-I see you leader, it’s budget time, and you’re wondering how much to budget for professional development in 2021 and beyond.
+I see you, leader, it’s budget time, and you’re wondering how much to budget for professional development in 2021 and beyond.
 You are not going to want to cut any of that professional development budget.
 And in fact, I’m gonna make the case for why you need to add even more in the face of uncertainty.

 It’s Stefanie Krievins, the founder of the Pro Troublemaker Nation, where I share tips and encouragement so you can fix your hot messes.
 And today, I’m talking about how much to budget for professional development, even in the face of the uncertainty of the disaster recovery from COVID-19.

-The second reason you need to ramp up your professional development budget for your people is because I’m gonna give you the one secret tool that I think clears up a lot of confusion as to what you’re actually investing in.
+The second reason you need to ramp up your professional development budget for your people is that I’m gonna give you the one secret tool that I think clears up a lot of confusion as to what you’re actually investing in.
 And that secret tool is the individual development plan.

 A lot of managers don’t want to spend money on professional development because they don’t understand the ROI of it.
 The individual development plan is how you do that.
 That’s how you create clarity.